-The State Govt. has constituted 'State Criminal Injuries Relief & Rehabilitation Board' under the Chairmanship of Commissioner (SW), Govt. of Manipur, vide Govt.
-Order No. 9/50/2010-S(SW), dated 1st July, 2011 at State Level and 'District Criminal Injuries Relief & Rehabilitation Board' under the Chairmanship of Deputy Commissioner vide Govt.
-Order No. 9/50/2010-S(SW), dated 9th March, 2011 at District Levels.
-Under the scheme, 15 Rape Victims were given compensation amounting to a total of Rs.
-13,95,000/- only.
+In 2011, the State Govt. has constituted 'State Criminal Injuries Relief & Rehabilitation Board' under the Chairmanship of Commissioner (SW), Govt. of Manipur, at State Level and 'District Criminal Injuries Relief & Rehabilitation Board' under the Chairmanship of Deputy Commissioner at District Levels.